0studio/go_service_generate/README.md

 # go_service_generate
- this tool can generate service for db/memcache/lrucache you just need defined a golang struct and use this tool , it will generate 3 struct implements  an interface like
+ this tool can generate service for db/memcache/lrucache you just need define a golang struct and use this tool , it will generate 3 struct implements  an interface like
 ```